Coming to work in Ireland

 |For between 6 months and 2 years||

-Applications for work permits or Green Cards can be made by you or your prospective employer to the Employment Permits Section of the Department of Jobs, Enterprise and Innovation using the new employment permit application form (pdf).
-There is a separate application form for an intra-company transfer permit (pdf).
+Applications for employment permits can be made by you or your prospective employer to the Employment Permits Section of the Department of Enterprise, Trade and Employment using the Employment Permits Online System (EPOS).